Your Medicare Coverage

 How often is it covered?

-Medicare Part B (Medical Insurance) covers durable medical equipment (DME) that your doctor prescribes for use in your home.
+Medicare Part B (Medical Insurance) covers medically necessary durable medical equipment (DME) that your doctor prescribes for use in your home.
 Only your doctor can prescribe medical equipment for you.
 DME meets these criteria:

 - Used for a medical reason